Here’s all about storage and shelf life of tangerines. Learn how long they last, how to tell if one is bad, and how you should store them.

 Because of that, don’t assume your tangerines will always last for the whole period mentioned above.
 And if you’re not sure you’re going to eat those citrus fruits within 2 to 3 days of buying, it’s probably better to refrigerate them right away.

 Some tangerines can last for up to 6 weeks, depending on several factors such as cultivar, ripeness stage at harvest, and the like.
 Since you usually have no idea about any of these, it’s safer to go with the shorter period that I suggest.

 To make sure your tangerines stay fresh as long as possible, they need to be properly stored.
 Let’s talk about how.

 You can store tangerines on the counter or in the fridge.
 If they sit on the counter, keep them away from sources of heat, direct sunlight, and don’t put other fruits on top so that the tangerines don’t get squashed.
 If you opt for refrigeration, place your tangerines in a resealable plastic bag.

-The optimum temperature for tangerines is 41-46°F (or 5-8°C) ([UC]), so a bit higher than what’s in your fridge.
-Because of that, I suggest going with the veggie drawer, where it’s usually a bit warmer than in the rest of the refrigerator.
+The optimum temperature for tangerines is 41-46°F (or 5-8°C), so a bit higher than what’s in your fridge.
+Because of that, I suggest going with the crisper drawer, where it’s usually a bit warmer than the rest of the refrigerator.

 To get the longest storage time, keep your tangerines in a freezer bag.
 A tight seal doesn’t let the fruit lose water that quickly, which results in an extended storage time.
-The same trick works for lemons.
+The same trick helps extend the shelf life of lemons.